 Finally, there are some things we do not find in grocery stores.
 It is mainly Chinese products.
 For instance, we are using quite a few Chinese jam and several kinds of noodles.
-For this, we go to a Chinese shop in Fribourg.
+For this, we go to a Chinese shop.
 They have an extensive choice, and the price stays reasonable.
-We also buy our rice here in packs of 25 kilograms.
+We also buy our rice here in packs of 25 kilograms!

 4. Buy in bulk and compare